holistic-ai/holisticai-sdk/docs/source/reference/index.rst

 API Reference
 =============

-This page provides an overview of all public objects, functions, and methods in the ``holisticai`` package.
-The ``holisticai.*`` namespace includes all publicly exposed classes and functions.
+This page provides an overview of all public objects, functions, and methods in the ``holistic`` package.
+The ``holistic.*`` namespace includes all publicly exposed classes and functions.

-Below is a list of key modules in ``holisticai``:
+Below is a list of key modules in ``holistic``:

 Tools
 -----